 (3) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia

 Sorry for not following the grammar rule to hyphenate the term best-kept.
-This was intentional, so we could use the google keyword, which did not use a hyphen.
+It’s intentional, so we could use the google keyword, which did not use a hyphen.
 Crazy.